 Excuse me, I know you are enjoying a quiet morning in your cubicle, looking over the news, and drinking a cup of warm coffee from the communal, single-serving coffee machine.
 I just thought you would be interested in hearing about my Lord and Savior, Cold Brew Coffee.

-“But, coffee is supposed to be warm,” you may say.
+“But coffee is supposed to be warm,” you may say.
 See, that’s where you’re wrong.
-Coffee when cold is capable of reaching its full flavor profile.
-That’s a word we java-heads use to describe the rich, complex tastes that a real cup of coffee can offer you.
-Sure, French presses or a proper pour over will give you a good cup of Joe in a pinch, but you have not lived until you cold brew your own coffee.
+Coffee, when cold, is capable of reaching its full flavor profile.
+That’s a word we java-heads use to describe the rich, complex tastes a real cup of coffee can offer you.
+Sure, French presses or a proper pour-over will give you a good cup of Joe in a pinch, but you have not lived until you cold brew your own coffee.

-You can strain the stuff the next morning and what you’ll have is coffee that is rich, bold, and darker than a collapsed star.
-Some people heat it up or put milk in it, but don’t fall into that temptation.
+You can strain the stuff the next morning, and you’ll have coffee that is rich, bold, and darker than a collapsed star.
+Some people heat it or put milk in it, but don’t fall into that temptation.
 Keep it pure.
-It takes a while to become used to the flavor, but I can assure you that you will in time.
-There will be subtle changes at first: your political leanings will shift to the left and you’ll see that mainstream culture is really a capitalistic orgy.
+It takes a while to become used to the flavor, but I assure you you will in time.
+There will be subtle changes at first: your political leanings will shift to the left, and you’ll see that mainstream culture is really a capitalistic orgy.
 Embrace the differences.

 Everyone here knows that this is what I do.
 It’s really who I am.
 They can come to me, the master, and ask any questions they may have.
 Has anyone done it yet?
 No, but give them time.
-The deceptively complex art of cold-brewing is really the final frontier for the home brewista.
-Anyways, they are probably mortified knowing they don’t know the difference between a medium-dark roast or a pre-dark one.
+The deceptively complex art of cold brewing is really the final frontier for the home brewista.
+Anyways, they are probably mortified, knowing they can’t tell the difference between a medium-dark roast and a pre-dark one.

-I bring my CBC in to work in a large glass jug just like the moonshiners do.
-That way everyone can see it, it becomes a spectacle for everyone to take part in.
+I bring my CBC to work in a large glass jug like the moonshiners do.
+That way, everyone can see it, and it becomes a spectacle for everyone to take part in.
 When you start doing it, try slipping things in conversation like “Oh, I was up all night tending to my cold brew coffee,” or “I love my coffee like my own children.”
 That really helps everyone see that coffee is a hobby for sensible and totally casual people like us.

 What do you say?
-Come by tonight and we can craft our own mugs out of Phoenician clay as we wait.
-Don’t tell me you’ve never had coffee out of a hand-crafted clay mug.
+Come by tonight, and we can craft our own mugs out of Phoenician clay as we wait.
+Don’t tell me you’ve never drunk coffee from a hand-crafted clay mug.